Elands Nursery cc, a short history

 The consumer isn’t a moron; she is your wife.
 David Ogilvy

-Angie, Rick’s wife, has always taken a keen interest in the farm and the nursery and is constantly on hand to give “good consumer “advice to Mike and Rick (they need it!).
-She is actively involved in the marketing of Elands product, the day to day running of the business and supporting her husband.
+Angie, Rick’s wife, is actively involved in the day to day running of the business.
+She has always taken a strong interest in the farm and the nursery and is constantly on hand to give “good consumer “advice to Mike and Rick (they need it !).

 The Carter families believe that a strong bond, family support and hard work has aided them in making Elands Nursery cc the success story it is today.